 That’s for tomorrow.
 Today, the car must simply be very good.
 Which isn’t simple at all, of course, because Volvo’s new halo is a premium large SUV, and that segment is hardly stocked with underachievers.

 Among them is Land Rover, a company also divested by Ford and which has gone from strength to strength under foreign control.
 Volvo will have noted the company’s rise with interest and will hope to convince buyers that its take on seven-seat, all-wheel-drive luxury is at least as compelling as the one that has emerged from Gaydon in the past 18 months.

-From launch, it will need to do so with two trim levels: Momentum and Inscription (R-Design comes later) and only two four-cylinder engines, plus a plug-in hybrid version.
+There are three trim levels to choose from: Momentum, R-Design and Inscription and only two four-cylinder engines, plus a plug-in hybrid version.
 The entry-level D5 model is likely to be the most popular, so that’s what we’ll focus on here.